-Garmin®, the Garmin logo, BlueChart®, and City Navigator®, and Rino® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
-ANT+TM, BaseCampTM, chirpTM, and HomePortTM are trademarks of Garmin Ltd. or its subsidiaries.
+Garmin®, the Garmin logo, BlueChart®, City Navigator®, Rino®, and TracBack® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
+HomePortTM, BaseCampTM, chirpTM, and ANT+TM are trademarks of Garmin Ltd. or its subsidiaries.
 These trademarks may not be used without the express permission of Garmin.

 Windows® is a registered trademark of Microsoft Corporation in the United States and/or other countries.
-Mac® is a registered trademarks of Apple Computer, Inc. microSD $^{\text{m}}$ is a trademark of SD-3C, LLC.
+Mac® is a registered trademarks of Apple Computer, Inc. microSDTM is a trademark of SD-3C, LLC.
+The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Garmin is under license.
 Other trademarks and trade names are those of their respective owners.